taikang0828/Time-series-prediction-LSTM/README.md

 ```
 By running the above code, you can see the transformed data set, which includes 8 input variables (input characteristics) and 1 output variable (air pollution value and label at the current time t)

+Our framework dataset has 3 * 8 + 8 columns.
+We will use 3 * 8 or 24 columns as the input of OBS for all features in the first 3 hours.
+We only take the pollution variable as the output of the next hour

 Data set processing is relatively simple.
 There are many ways to try.
 Some directions to try include:

 1. Code the "wind direction" feature;